-The Board of Directors monitors the operating results of business units separately, for the purpose of making decisions about allocating resources and assessing financial performance.
-The financial performance of the segments is evaluated, on the basis of sales and EBITDA generated, which are measured uniformly with the consolidated Financial Statements.
-Financing operations, investment, and tax management are managed centrally, and therefore, are not allocated to operating segment.
+The Board of Directors monitors the operating results of the Business Units separately, for the purpose of making decisions about allocating resources and assessing financial performance.
+The financial performance of the segments is evaluated, on the basis of sales and EBITDA generated, which are measured uniformly with the Consolidated Financial Statements.
+Financing operations, investment, and tax management are managed centrally, and are therefore, not allocated to operating segment.